kneron/document_center/docs/python_app/app_flow_manual.md

 1. Compile the C/C++ functions into a shared library (.so).
 Be sure to add ```extern "C"``` to any C++ functions you intend to directly call in the Python flow.
 2. Copy the library into this project's python_flow directory.
-3. Import the shared library into the [constants](python_flow/common/constants.py) module using the standard ctypes module:
+3. Import the shared library into the constants module using the standard ctypes module:
     ```
     MY_LIB = ctypes.CDLL("./my_lib.so")
     ```
 4. Define any C/C++ structures that are needed as classes in Python.
-Some examples can be found in the [classes](python_flow/common/classes.py) module.
+Some examples can be found in the classes module.
 These classes must extend ```ctypes.Structure``` and must define the same variables, including type and name.
 5. Define a wrapper to the C/C++ function you wish to call.
 Simply get the function name, define the argument and return types, and call the function.
-Here is an [example](examples/my_functions.py) of the Python implementation.
 6. Add the wrapper function into the mappings in the files, PREPROCESS_MAPPING or POSTPROCESS_MAPPING.
 7. Run the flow!

 If there are any parameters necessary for your custom function, simply add another field in the respective section in the input JSON configuration.
-Additionally, before running the flow, you may need to modify the data returned from the Kneron simulator to fit the inputs for your custom postprocess function.
-(Link to other section here)
+Additionally, before running the flow, you may need to [modify the data](#simulator-output) returned from the Kneron simulator to fit the inputs for your custom postprocess function.

 ## Running a set of images
 usage: python3 example.py [-h] [-d DIRECTORY] [-i {binary, image}] [-t {1, 2}] [-s {1, 2, 3}] [-w WORKERS]